 All Automist® products are designed to fit discreetly into a home, even in a retrofit situation.
 Automist® PPS takes this to a new level by allowing a discreet retrofit even in a temporary application where there's no suitable power or water supply.
 For example, this often happens when an elderly person is known to be at risk of death or injury due to fire but has not been moved to more specialised accommodation.

-Whereas other Automist products protect an entire room, normally for Building Regulations purposes, Automist PPS is designed to protect a vulnerable person.
-It gives 12 minutes of fire suppression to a specific location such as a chair or bed, and connects to an ordinary electrical ring or spur circuit.
+Whereas other Automist® products protect an entire room, normally for Building Regulations purposes, Automist® PPS is designed to protect a vulnerable person in specific situations.
+It gives 12 minutes of fire suppression to a targeted location, such as a chair or bed, and connects to an ordinary electrical ring or spur circuit.
 It's protected against power interruption by a battery backup feature.
-Automist PPS is also independent of the property's water supply as it operates from its own tank.
+Automist® PPS is also independent of the property's water supply as it operates from its own tank.

-The discretion you'd expect from an Automist product is achieved by installing behind a standard radiator cover - even giving residents a useful mantlepiece!
+The discretion you'd expect from an Automist® product is achieved by installing the fire suppression system behind a standard radiator cover - even giving residents a useful mantlepiece!

 Designed to protect people, not maintain an escape route

-Automist PPS provides a low background level of fire suppression plus a main jet of watermist, aimed at a predetermined risk such as a chair or bed.
-Its purpose is to provide retrofitted protection to people (mostly smokers) at risk of setting fire to themselves.
+Automist® PPS provides a low background level of fire suppression, plus a main jet of water mist, aimed at a predetermined risk such as a chair or bed.
+Its purpose is to provide retrofit protection to people (mostly smokers) at risk of setting fire to themselves who may also struggle to evacuate quickly.
 This could include elderly people who can't self-evacuate but have not been relocated to a more managed environment, people at risk of falling asleep while smoking, and people with issues around alcohol or addiction who may not always be fully alert.
 It's not intended to replace sprinklers.